kbmackenzie/chicken-chicken/README.md

 ### 99 Chickens

-The [*"99 chickens"* example from the original implementation] only works properly in **compatibility mode**, as a part of it explicitly relies on HTML escape codes.
+The [*"99 chickens"* example from the original implementation][1] only works properly in **compatibility mode**, as a part of it explicitly relies on HTML escape codes.
 If you care at all, use the `--compat` flag when compiling it.

 ## Building From Source